How can vitamin D help reduce the risk of falls?

 Vitamin D supplementation has been shown to decrease the risk of falling in people over the age of 65.
 In one study, taking at least 700IU of vitamin D daily reduced the likelihood of falling by 26% within two‐five months.4

-A vitamin D deficiency is associated with muscle weakness, falls and fractures among older people.5 A deficiency in vitamin D is common in the elderly as the capacity to synthesise it tends to decrease with age.5 In order to reduce the incidence of falls and related fractures it is therefore vital that vitamin D levels are adequate.
+A vitamin D insufficiency is associated with muscle weakness, falls and fractures among older people.5 A insufficiency in vitamin D is common in the elderly as the capacity to synthesise it tends to decrease with age.5 In order to reduce the incidence of falls and related fractures it is therefore vital that vitamin D levels are adequate.
 Those over the age of 65 years of age may require a vitamin D supplement to ensure their needs are met.